mupioneersymposium/mupioneersymposium.github.io/register.md

 # Registration
 <hr style="clear: both;" />

 Registration is closed for the 2017 MU DuPont Pioneer Symposium.
+Thank you.